Identifiability of Sparse Causal Effects using Instrumental Variables: Algorithm and Consistency

-where we define the intersection over an empty index set as the empty set. \item[(ii)] Consider now i.i.d.\ data from a data generating process of the form~\eqref{eq:scm} such that $g(H, \epsilon^Y)$ is Gaussian.
+where we define the intersection over an empty index set as the empty set. \item[(ii)] Consider now i.i.d.\ data from a data generating process of the form~\eqref{eq:scm} such that $g(H, \epsilon^Y)$ is Gaussian and $(I, X, Y)$ has mean zero.
 If (A1) and (A2) hold, then

 where $M := \min\{|S|: H_0(S) \text{ accepted}\}$. \end{itemize} \end{proposition} The first statement requires the sparsity $\|\beta^*\|_0$ of $\beta^*$ to be known.
 It still holds when replacing $|\PA[Y]|$ by any $k$ such that $|\PA[Y]| \leq k \leq d$.
 The second statement does not require knowledge of $\|\beta^*\|_0$ and provides a guarantee when increasing the subset size until one has found a set that is accepted.
 The proof of Proposition~\ref{prop:icp-test} can be found in Appendix~\ref{app:prop:icp-test}.